-Detjen and Detjen suggest that orientation activities should be planned and carried out by a team comprising the counselor, the principal and the teachers involved with the beginning pupils.
+Detjen and Detjen7 suggest that orientation activities should be planned and carried out by a team comprising the counselor, the principal and the teachers involved with the beginning pupils.
 In this team the teachers would be expected to actually carry out most of the activities and assume responsibility for making both parents and children feel welcome and at ease in the school setting.

-The available empirical data however, do not entirely support Detjen and Detjen's position.
-On the one hand, their position is somewhat confirmed by Cottingham who surveyed the orientation procedures followed in a number of schools across the United States.
+The available empirical data however, do not entirely support confirmed by Cottingham8 who surveyed the orientation procedures followed in a number of schools across the United States.
 He reports that, on the whole, the schools favoured the 'team-planning-teacher-executing' approach.
-On the other hand, Brown and Pruett, in a more systematic study, have